 In the fight for competitive advantage where employees are the differentiator, engaged employees are the ultimate goal.

-As leaders we can be tempted to share our wisdom and solve things for people – too often, and too quickly.
-When we do, we don’t allow others to grow, to develop, to come up with a brilliant idea…so pretty soon, they just don’t try any more.
-So rather than solve the issue for them, ask questions to get the team engaged in problem solving.
+As leaders, we can be tempted to share our wisdom and solve things for people – too often and too quickly.
+When we do, we don’t allow others to grow, to develop, to come up with a brilliant idea…so pretty soon, they don’t try anymore.
+So rather than solve the issue for them, ask questions to get the team engaged in problem-solving.
 The answers become conversations about things that are important or meaningful.
 Conversations are more likely to turn to action.
 Action turns into results, and that’s the ultimate goal, engaged teams that take action and produce results.

 Here are some of the questions that can help you get started.